-During the prefunding period of 08 August 2018 to 01 November 2018, Investec Bank Limited (IBL) sold a portion of its residential mortgage assets to Fox Street 6 (RF) Limited (Fox Street 6).
-However, since IBL is also the provider of the subordinated loan, the substance of the transaction was that the accounting derecognition criteria to transfer the significant risks and rewards of ownership were not met.
-Thus an intercompany receivable is recognised for the consideration paid for these assets to IBL.
-The cash flows arising from these assets are directly attributable to the residential mortgages and thus the following disclosure is appropriate and useful to the users of these financial statements as the carrying amount of the receivable will fluctuate in line with the residential mortgage balances.
+During the prefunding period of 20 February 2015 to 20 May 2015, Investec Bank Limited (IBL) legally has sold, and will continue to sell, a portion of its residential mortgage assets to Fox Street 3 (RF) Limited (Fox Street 3).
+However, since IBL is also the provider of the subordinated loan, the substance of the transaction is such that the accounting derecognition criteria to transfer the significant risks and rewards of ownership were not met.
+Thus an intercompany receivables is recognised for the consideration paid for these assets to IBL.
+The cash flows arising from this asset are directly attributable to the residential mortgages and thus the following disclosure is appropriate and useful to the users of these financial statements as the carrying amount of the receivable will fluctuate in line with the residential mortgage balances.